Karen Carter Peterson: Tobacco taxation

 Although generally a proponent of restrictions on state government spending instead of tax increases to close budgetary shortfalls, Peterson, an avowed non-smoker, supports higher taxes on tobacco and use of the consequent revenue to fund priorities of the Louisiana Healthier Families Act.
 Her 2009 House Bill 889 (Louisiana Healthier Families Act), after heavy lobbying by both sides, failed in the Louisiana House of Representatives; she attributed the loss to "the national ambition of our governor", Bobby Jindal, whom she accurately predicted was interested in the presidency and wanted to seek that office without a tax increase on his record.

 Same-sex marriage

 In a statement as follows, Peterson endorsed U.S. President Barack Obama's support for same-sex marriage:

-President Barack Obama demonstrated the courage and leadership in his statement on marriage equality today that those of us who support him have always admired.
-It was particularly moving to hear him discuss how his views had evolved on this subject over the years.
-The change was not the result of some intellectual exercise or political calculation; it was the result of seeing the lives of friends and acquaintances in same-sex relationships that changed his thinking on the issue.
-We are fortunate to have as our leader a man who is so committed to the principles of fairness and equality ...

 Peterson has appointed to her leadership team Stephen Handwerk, the first openly gay man to serve as an officer of the Louisiana Democratic Party.
 Handwerk writes a weekly column for the Lafayette Daily Advertiser and is the Democratic commentator on FM radio station KPEL in Lafayette.

 Evolution

 In 2013, Peterson proposed repeal of the Louisiana Science Education Act, a 2008 law which permits science teachers in public schools to use supplemental classroom materials to question evolution as presented in science textbooks.
-The Senate Education Committee voted 3-2 on May 1, 2013, against the repeal.
+The Senate Education Committee voted 3–2 on May 1, 2013, against the repeal.
 Over seventy Nobel Prize-winning scientists supported Peterson's bill and have urged that the state law be removed.